cube3power/atsd/rule-engine/functions-text.md

   truncate(string s, integer i) string
 ```

-If `s` length exceeds `i` characters, this function truncates `s` to the specified number of characters and returns it as the result.
+If string `s` length exceeds `i` characters, this function truncates `s` to the specified number of characters and returns it as the result.

 ### `startsWith`